getnimbus/sui-nft-scam-detect/README.md

-# SUI NFT Spam Detector
+# SUI NFT scam Detector

-A lightweight detector spam classifier for NFTs on Sui.
+A lightweight detector scam classifier for NFTs on Sui with 95% accuracy.
+Can run anywhere that webassembly runs: on a server, in a lambda function, and even running entirely in your browser.

 Also included is the model training code and data, so you can train and bring your own model if the default model is not performing well.

-Feature extraction is done with a combination of on-chain data and OCR using the tesseract.js library.
+Feature extraction is done with a combination of on-chain data and OCR using the `tesseract.js` library.
 Classification is done with naive bayes and hand-picked labels.

-We labeled NFT into 4 categories:
+We labeled NFT into 2 categories:
-- Verified: NFT that is verified and audited in Sui explorer
-- Scam: NFT that is reported as scammed
-- Spam: NFT that our classifier detected as spammed
+- Scam: NFT that our classifier detected as scammed
 - Ham: NFT that our classifier detected as trusted

 ## Installation

-1. Input your list of ham and spam in `ham_ids.json` and `spam_ids.json`
+1. Input your list of ham and scam in `ham_ids.json` and `scam_ids.json`

 2. Run training `model.json`